-The financial statements have been prepared in accordance with the applicable requirements of the Singapore Charities Act, Chapter 37 (the "Charities Act"), Public Sector (Governance) Act (the "Governance Act"), the Temasek Polytechnic Act, Chapter 323A (the "TP Act") and Statutory Board Financial Reporting Standards in Singapore ("SB-FRS").
+The financial statements have been prepared in accordance with the applicable requirements of the Charities Act 1994 (the "Charities Act"), Public Sector (Governance) Act (the "Governance Act"), the TP Act and Statutory Board Financial Reporting Standards in Singapore ("SB-FRS").
 The financial statements have been prepared on the historical cost basis except as disclosed in the accounting policies below.
 The financial statements are presented in Singapore dollars which is also the functional currency of the Polytechnic.
 All the financial information presented in Singapore dollars ("\$") has been rounded to the nearest thousand ("1000") unless otherwise stated.